-Developers are now able to apply for an Apple Vision Pro dev kit on loan, but applications from devs will be reviewed, though successful applicants will get the tailored fit process talked about above as well as a contact at Apple to help with support (Apple calls this a ‘partnership manager’).
+Developers have able to apply for an Apple Vision Pro dev kit on loan for months now, but security around them was tight.
 MacRumors suggests the Vision Pro headset will be AirTag-tracked and will come in a lockable Pelican case that must be kept securely.

 Apple Vision Pro design

 There’s also a dial-adjustable fabric headband which is ribbed and available in multiple sizes.
-If you wear prescription lenses you can buy them to fit inside the headset, made in collaboration with Zeiss.
+As I mentioned earlier, if you wear prescription lenses you can buy them to fit inside the headset, made in collaboration with Zeiss.

 The spatial audio setup is provided by audio buds that sit on your ears – you can see them in the image below.